 Christopher C. Myers

-Effective Feb.
-6, 2016, the Honorable U. S. District Court Chief Judge Ralph R. Erickson has continued the appointment of Christopher C. Myers as the United States Attorney for the District of North Dakota.
+On Feb.
+6, 2016, the Honorable U. S. District Court Chief Judge Ralph R. Erickson continued the appointment of Christopher C. Myers as the United States Attorney for the District of North Dakota.

 Myers has served as acting and interim U.S. Attorney since March of 2015.

-Myers stated that, "I have been honored and privileged to serve as U.S. Attorney for the District of North Dakota for the past ten months.
+Myers stated that, "I have been honored and privileged to serve as U.S. Attorney for the District of North Dakota for the past two years.
 I am excited to continue leading this dedicated and talented group of attorneys and support staff at the U.S. Attorney’s Office.
 We strive every day to do our very best to serve the citizens of North Dakota and continue to work shoulder-to-shoulder with our federal, state, local, and tribal partners to ensure public safety.
 Violent crime, especially those crimes perpetrated against children, remain a priority as will the fight against organized crime.